Reference Manual

 term ::= "#" term "#"

-Marking a subterm with hash symbols restricts a rewrite or definition proof to only apply to that subterm.
+Marking a subterm with hash symbols restricts a replace or expand proof to only apply to that subterm.

 Modulo